 Now, the conversation has turned from reasons why your company should be on social media to how to execute a social media strategy.

 The challenges of getting started on social media

-For busy agents there are lots of hurdles to overcome before they can begin to develop their social media strategy that include:
+For busy agents, there are lots of hurdles to overcome before they can begin to develop their social media strategy that includes:

 - Lack of time

 As the end of the month approaches, posting on social media is quickly thrown on the backburner.
 While outsourcing these marketing tasks to others makes sense, many title agents are hesitant to do this.

 “Part of the concern several have had is that they hired someone who didn’t understand the space.”
 Dean continues by describing one frantic call he received from an agent who chose to outsource social media marketing.
 The contractor had posted somewhat explicit content that didn’t reflect her character or the professional tone she hoped to create on social media.
 She received phone calls from concerned clients who thought her page had been hacked.

 I often hear how title is a hidden and misunderstood industry to the average consumer, so it’s not surprising that even marketing experts are confused about how to create the right brand story for a title company.

 Setting it up right from the beginning

 Social media mistakes can be easy to make, so Dean recommends taking some time to set up accounts correctly so you don’t lose access to important company pages.
 If you’re appointing an employee to be your company’s social media manager, make sure they are added to the Company Page accounts as individual contributors and that a company email you control is being used to sign up, like firstname.lastname@example.org.